Skip to main content

 Step 3: Expert Validation

-Involve the right stakeholders:
+Involve the right people:

-• Subject Matter Experts (SMEs) — Technical accuracy
+• Subject Matter Experts — Technical accuracy

 • In-country reviewers — Cultural appropriateness